-When it comes to identifying fatigue, chronic fatigue and it’s part in your body and brain’s function, our office may do a little more than conventional doctors and traditional brain experts.
+When it comes to identifying fatigue, chronic fatigue, and its part in your body and brain function, our office may do a little more than conventional doctors and traditional brain experts.
 Here’s why.
-Not everyone is wired as illustrated in a textbook and not every case is simplified as we read in the literature.
+Not everyone is wired, as illustrated in a textbook, and not every case is simplified as we read in the literature.
 Each patient is unique and different.
 Sure, we can run the same tests and have a plan for success.
 But each patient will eventually have different exercises, duration, and nutritional needs than another patient.
-This is because we all have differing lifestyles, genetics and environmental factors playing vital roles in your health.
+This is because we all have differing lifestyles, genetics, and environmental factors playing vital roles in your health.

-Luckily there are metabolic, genetic and other laboratory tests that help decipher the cause of your health challenges and most of these tests show health event clues and details years, if not decades before an MRI shows any serious irreversible damage.
+Luckily there are metabolic, genetic, and other laboratory tests that help decipher the cause of your health challenges, and most of these tests show health event clues and details years, if not decades before an MRI shows any severe and irreversible damage.